What a guy right?

 DREAMS LEAD TO PLANS

-What Mr. Sinek seems to ignore with his clever, share-worthy quote designed to summarize his presentation (not for lack of knowledge, but to the detriment of his cult), is that the “I Have a Dream” speech was all a part of a plan.
+What Mr. Sinek couldn’t capture with his clever, share-worthy quote designed to summarize his presentation (not for lack of knowledge, but to the detriment of his following), is that the “I Have a Dream” speech was all a part of a plan.
 A plan that took far more time and effort than determining the dream itself.